atmacvit/bincrowd/testing/README.md

-### Pretrained models
+### Pretrained models and test code

+This folder contains of a demo test code that can be used for DM Count network.
+The original testing code was taken from the [```DM Count repo```](https://github.com/cvlab-stonybrook/DM-Count) and modified.

+### Step 1 : Download the pretrained model

 The pretrained models that were used to prepare results for different datasets and networks are given in the following zenodo links.
-The testing demo script for DMCount is provided in this folder.

-The original testing code was taken from the [```DM Count repo```](https://github.com/cvlab-stonybrook/DM-Count) and modified.

-Step 1 : Download the pretrained model

 | Network name | link |
 | ------------ |-----|